MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ---
-title: Use one-click ingestion to ingest data from a container/ALDS into Azure Data Explorer.
+title: Use one click to ingest data from a container or Azure Data Lake Storage into Data Explorer
 description: Ingest (load) data into a new Azure Data Explorer table from a container or ADLS, either as a one-time or continuous operation.
 author: orspod
 ms.author: orspodek